 Weizen glasses are another giant when it comes to beer glasses.
 It can hold up to 24 ounces of beer, quickly serving two 12-oz. cans in a single gulp.
 The Weizen glass is best used to serve wheat beers and light, aromatic beers as it can form a thick, fluffy head, making the beer more enticingly sweet.

-Not mistaken as a glass for spirits, especially wines, the teku-stemmed beer glasses look like a wine glass, only more angular on the sides than the curved bowl of wine glasses.
+Not to be mistaken as a glass for spirits, the teku-stemmed beer glass is more angular on the sides than the curved bowl of wine glasses.
 It can hold 11-14 ounces of beer and is used to serve fine craft beers.

 12. Beer Mug